KunoiSayami/Things-Forward-telegram/README.md

 # Message-Forwarding Bot

-## DUE TO MY ACCOUNT GOT TELEGRAM BANNED, THIS PROJECT IS NO LONGER MAINTENANCE

-Automatically forward the target message

 ## Note

 This major version is not compatible with previous major versions.

 Technical support for previous versions is no longer provided.

-If you want to upate to the latest version, please update the configuration file according to `config.ini.default`.
+If you want to update to the latest version, please update the configuration file according to `config.ini.default`.

 ## Operating Environment

-Python 3.7 and above is required
+Python 3.9 and above is required

 The following libraries are required: